-B-MOVIE HOSTESS: ANGIE LABANSHEE (1985-1986)
+B-MOVIE HOSTESS: ANGIE LABANSHEE (1985-1993)

-ANGIE LABANSHEE (Joan Kelley-Cordt) hosted the B-Movie show Spooks Hotel Friday nights at 10:30 on KDAO Channel 44 in Marshalltown, Iowa.
-This sultry banshee with the Transylvanian accent was the manager for the Spooks Hotel, whose owner Mrs. Spooks was traveling the world off the money the hotel made for her.
+As for Angie, this sultry banshee with the Transylvanian accent was the manager of the Spooks Hotel, whose owner Mrs. Spooks was traveling the world off the money the hotel made for her.

-Joan Kelley (Cordt after her February 1986 marriage) and her brother Kevin were inspired to create, direct and produce Spooks Hotel by their fondness for the 1960s and 1970s Movie Host show Gravesend Manor, broadcast out of Ames, IA.
-Among the supporting characters they came up with to appear alongside Angie LaBanshee were Elmer the Mummy, who was the Bellboy; multi-ethnic Master Chef Pierre O’Brien, expert pizza maker from Germany; French Maid Fifi; and Kevin himself as the voice of the cheap, ugly puppet Old Man Dan.
+Among the supporting characters they came up with to appear alongside Angie LaBanshee were Elmer the Mummy, who was the Bellboy; multi-ethnic Master Chef Pierre O’Brien, expert pizza maker from Germany; French Maid Fifi; and Kevin himself as the voice of the cheap, ugly puppet Old Man Dan, Elmer’s father.
+Somehow.

-The program’s success let Joan advance to hosting the station’s Monday through Friday show Marshalltown Today during 1987 and 1988.
-In 1991 Angie LaBanshee and some of her Spooks Hotel backup characters did a one-off Spooks Hotel special titled The Elmer Awards, complete with various categories of Bad Movies that featured several nominees and ultimately a winner read from an envelope.
+She, Mike Piepers and some of her Spooks Hotel backup characters did a Spooks Hotel special titled The First Annual Elmer Awards, complete with various categories of Bad Movies that featured several nominees and ultimately a winner read from an envelope.
+Two more Elmer Awards shows followed in time.

-Some 1985 episodes of Spooks Hotel
+Some of the episodes of Spooks Hotel

 THE RED HOUSE (1947) – Edward G. Robinson starred in this flick about a creepy brother and sister pair who raise an orphaned teen girl who begins to sense the horrific secret of the red farmhouse on the siblings’ property.
 Also starring Judith Anderson, Julie London, Allene Roberts, Ona Munson and – doing his trademark standing and walking – Rory Calhoun.

 This debut episode also featured Joan and Kevin’s brother Steven Kelley performing with his Heavy Metal band Krank.
+(Not to be confused with the later band called Krank.)

 DOUBLE FEATURE: THE DEVIL BAT & THE TERROR – The Devil Bat is the 1940 Bela Lugosi anti-classic in which he plays a mad scientist who trains deadly bats to attack and kill his enemies.
 The Terror (1963) is an early Jack Nicholson horror film set in 1806 Europe.
 Jack plays a deserting officer from Napoleon’s army who comes across a haunted castle in which lurk Boris Karloff impersonating the Baron he murdered, plus a shape-shifting she-demon and an evil witch.
 This Roger Corman flick is a staple of Bad Movie shows.